US Green Card Renewal & Replacement

-In this guide to the US green card renewal process, we explain the rules on when you will need to renew your green card and the process to do this.
+In this guide to the US Green Card renewal process, we explain the rules on when you will need to renew your Green Card and the process to follow in order to do this.
 We also look at how replace your green card if it requires updating or is lost, damaged or stolen.

-Your green card, also known as a Permanent Resident Card (PRC) or Form I-551, is proof of permanent residence status in the United States.
-This also serves as a valid identification document, including documentary proof that you are eligible to live and work in the US.
+Your green card, also known as a Permanent Resident Card (PRC) or Form I-551, is proof of your lawful permanent residence status in the United States.
+It also serves as a valid identification document, including documentary proof that you are eligible to live and work in the US.

 As a green card holder, it is your responsibility to keep your card in date.
-As a permanent resident aged 18 or over, you are also required to have a valid green card in your possession at all times, and to show this to immigration or law enforcement officers on request.
+You are also required to have a valid green card in your possession at all times, and to show this to immigration or law enforcement officers on request.

-Some green cards contain no expiration date, although most are valid for 10 years, where the expiration date can be found on the front of your card.
+Some green cards contain no expiration date, although most are valid for 10 years.
+The expiration date can be found on the front of your card.
 If your card does not have any expiration date, this is because you will most likely be in possession of a very old version.
 Most old versions are no longer valid and should be renewed as soon as possible.

 To apply to either renew or replace your green card, you must file Form I-90 (Application to Replace Permanent Resident Card) with US Citizenship and Immigration Services (USCIS).